A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness: Speech Datasets

 \section{Speech Datasets}

 The speech datasets are fundamental for training and testing speech-centric ML systems.
-In this section, we provide a brief overview of commonly used datasets for different downstream speech tasks.
-These datasets are also frequently used as testbeds for evaluating speech-centric trustworthy ML.
+This section provides a brief overview of the commonly used datasets for various downstream speech tasks.
+These datasets are also frequently used as benchmarks for evaluating speech-centric trustworthy ML.
 Then, we summarize the datasets along with their published years and total recording time in Table~\ref{tab:speech_dataset}.

 \textbf{ASR}: Among all the datasets listed in Table~\ref{tab:speech_dataset}, Librispeech (\cite{panayotov2015librispeech}) is one of the most commonly used datasets for training and evaluating ASR algorithms.
 This dataset includes 1000 hours of audiobooks and transcriptions.
 Common Voice (\cite{ardila2019common}) is another widely used dataset supported by Mozilla.
-The dataset is entirely open source, and any people can contribute to the dataset by donating their speech recordings.
+The dataset is entirely open source, and any people can contribute to the dataset by providing their speech recordings.
 Moreover, the CHiME-5 (\cite{barker2018fifth}) and TED-LIUM (\cite{rousseau2012ted}) datasets consist of audio recordings from the home environment and TED talks.

-\textbf{SER}: One of the most cited datasets in the speech emotion recognition area is the IEMOCAP dataset (\cite{busso2008iemocap}).
-This dataset consists of audio-visual data collected from 10 actors performing dyadic interactions.
+\textbf{SER}: One of the most frequently referred datasets in the SER field is the IEMOCAP dataset (\cite{busso2008iemocap}).
+This dataset consists of audio-visual data collected from 10 actors engaged in dyadic interactions.
 Each recorded utterance is provided with annotations into categorical emotion labels and transcripts.
-In addition to IEMOCAP, other commonly used datasets are the Youtube-based CMU-MOSEI dataset (\cite{zadeh2018multimodal}), the podcast-based MSP-Podcast dataset (\cite{martinez2020msp}), and the movie-based MELD dataset (\cite{poria2018meld}).
+In addition to IEMOCAP, other commonly used datasets include the CMU-MOSEI dataset, which is based on YouTube videos (\cite{zadeh2018multimodal}), the MSP-Podcast dataset, which is based on podcasts (\cite{martinez2020msp}), and the MELD dataset, which is based on movies (\cite{poria2018meld}).

 \textbf{AVS}: The two most frequently used datasets for training the AVS system are Voxceleb1 (\cite{nagrani2017voxceleb}) and Voxceleb2 (\cite{chung2018voxceleb2}).
 The voxceleb1 dataset contains speech data from over 1000 celebrities on Youtube.
-Shortly after the success of the voxceleb1 dataset, they introduce the voxceleb2 dataset which includes over 6000 celebrities' speech data on Youtube.
+Shortly after the success of the voxceleb1 dataset, the authors introduced the voxceleb2 dataset which includes over 6000 celebrities' speech data on Youtube.

 \textbf{KWS}: Surprisingly, there are few purposely designed datasets for this downstream task.
 The Google Speech Commands dataset (\cite{warden2018speech}) is the most commonly used KWS dataset that includes 35 frequently used spoken words from the everyday vocabulary.
 The dataset includes a total of 105,829 audio recordings from 2,618 speakers, wherein 2,112 speakers are in the training set and the rest are in the test set.